lab1092/blender-manual_ja/manual/materials/properties/ramps.rst

 .. figure:: /images/Manual-2.5-Material-Ramps-MarkerSelectSlider.jpg

- slider, (2) by clicking on the number being displayed and entering a number of a color mark, or (3) by :kbd:`lmb` clicking a marker in the colorband.
+ slider, (2) by clicking on the number being displayed and entering a number of a color mark, or (3) by :kbd:`LMB` clicking a marker in the colorband.

 Pos
    The position of the active color mark in the colorband (range 0.0–1.0).
-The position of the color marks can also be changed by :kbd:`lmb` dragging them in the colorband.
+The position of the color marks can also be changed by :kbd:`LMB` dragging them in the colorband.

 .. note:: Reordering colors